-Step 1: Determine the amount of income received by all persons in the calendar Income Group in the 30 days prior application/redetermination date.
+Step 1: Determine the amount of income received by all persons in the Group the calendar days prior Income in 30 application/redetermination date.
 The appropriate time period is determined by counting back 30 days beginning with the calendar day prior to the date of application/redetermination.
 The income from this 30-day period is the minimum amount of income which must be considered.
 When, in the Worker's judgment, future income may be more reasonably anticipated by considering the income from a longer period of time, the Worker considers income for the time period he determines to be reasonable.
 Whether the Worker considers income from the prior 30 days, or from a longer period of time, all of the income received from that source during that time period must be considered.
 All pay periods during the appropriate time period must be considered and must be consecutive.